Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 and creates a Node Link Diagram visualization (which will remain displayed at the end of the script execution). :ref:`Figure 1<fig1a>` introduces a screenshot of the created view.::

-    from tulip import *
+    from tulip import tlp
-    from tulipogl import *
+    from tulipogl import tlpogl
-    from tulipgui import *
+    from tulipgui import tlpgui

     # Import a grid approximation (with default parameters)
     graph = tlp.importGraph("Grid Approximation")